CTP Claims NSW: 8 Medical Mistakes That Risk Your Recovery

 5. Skipping Allied Health Appointments

-6. Settling Before “Maximum Medical Improvement” (MMI)
+6. Settling Before “Maximum Medical Improvement”

 7. Using a GP Who Doesn’t Understand SIRA Guidelines